nashef/google-workspace-cli/README.md

-# Apologia
+# WARNING

-This is completely vibe-coded and highly experimental, but it seems to basically work, and appears to be very useful.
+Two things--

-Nota Bene: *Think very carefully about your access rules.* These tools try to cover the entire REST API for each of the supported services, which means that they could do extensive damage if your LLM got prompt injected.
-E.g., by reading a Phishing email that contains a hidden subversive prompt for your AI.
-One that, for example, causes your own agent to replace your company name with an expletive in every Sheets doc in your entire Google Drive.
+First, we all know you're going to put these in the hands of an LLM.
+When you do, please be careful.
+These tools try to cover the *entire* REST API for each of the supported services, which means that they could do extensive damage if just give them to your coder LLM.
+The coder LLM can easily get prompt injected by reading your email for you or looking at docs that have been randomly shared to you.
+If they have these tools, then that's basically a remote root on your whole Google Workspace.

-I am warning you now to think very carefully about how you use these tools.

-That said, I included Claude Skills for all of the tools.

-If you try it out, after all that, have your LLM write bug reports.
-Send them to me.
-I will fix them.
+This is completely vibe-coded and highly experimental.
+There are almost certainly completely insane and horrible bugs, including security bugs, all through this code.
+I'm sure most of the code is slop.

+Use with caution and care, friends.

 # google-workspace-cli